AXPONA 2017: Clement Perry

 AXPONA-17-SALK1.jpg

-The SALK suite always produces a sound that belies their look, build quality and asking price.
-This year, Jim Salk featured both his SALK Exotica 3 (left $12,995/pr), the affordable Song3 Encore loudspeakers ($3,895/pr) and his Gen III SALK StreamPlayer ($1695.00).
+The SALK suite always produces a sound that belies their look, build quality, and asking price.
+This year, Jim Salk featured his SALK Exotica 3 (left: $12,995/pr), the affordable Song3 Encore loudspeakers ($3,895/pr), and his Gen III SALK StreamPlayer ($ 1,695.00).
 Both loudspeakers were driven by the fabulous-sounding Wells Audio Inamorata Signature stereo amplifier ($15k reviewed here).
 Jim Salk used all Danacables throughout the system in addition to Gingko Audio products (also reviewed here).
-Bybee AC conditioning was also responsible for the fabulous resolution and exquisite three-dimensionality that was evident through a variety of musical genre.
+Bybee AC conditioning was also responsible for the fabulous resolution and exquisite three-dimensionality evident across a variety of musical genres.

 AXPONA-17-merrill1_1.jpg